Sustainability

 This resource is part of the AMA's Debunking Regulatory Myths series, supporting AMA's practice transformation efforts to provide physicians and their care teams with resources to reduce guesswork and administrative burdens.

-There is no known federal regulatory policy mandating that all test results be sent to and reviewed by patients’ primary care physicians (PCPs).
+There is no federal regulatory policy mandating that all test results be sent to and reviewed by patients’ primary care physicians (PCPs).

-The results reporting standards of the Clinical Laboratory Improvement Amendments (CLIA), a Centers for Medicare and Medicaid Services (CMS) program that ensures quality laboratory testing, require that laboratory results be sent to the ordering physician or advanced practice provider (APP).
-Additionally, to support the correct routing and timely management of test results, the Office of the National Coordinator for Health Information Technology guidance emphasizes that the ordering physician or APP should be identifiable on all orders and results in the electronic health record (EHR).1
+To support the correct routing and timely management of test results, the Office of the National Coordinator for Health Information Technology guidance emphasizes that the ordering physician or APP should be identifiable on all orders and results in the electronic health record (EHR).

 We want to hear from you!

-National guidelines and regulations state that the ordering physician or APP is responsible for test result management--not the patient’s PCP.
+National guidelines and regulations state that the ordering physician or APP is responsible for result management--not the patient’s PCP.

-Health care leaders can deimplement policies which automatically send results of all tests to a patients’ PCP by default and create thoughtful and sustainable systems for safe and timely result management.
+When the ordering provider isn’t readily available, the PCP can be a too-easy choice for routing those types of results.
+However, PCPs don’t have the context to manage the result without a lengthy chart review.
 Establishing a clear process for test result routing and management that is consistently followed can help reduce unnecessary inbox burden and cognitive load for physicians helping them focus on their most important work.

 Reducing Regulatory Burden Playbook